 Jalandhara then utilised his abilities to create an illusion, fooling Vrinda into believing her husband had perished.
 Vrinda agreed to marry Jalandhara despite her grief.

-Because of Vrinda's constant love and purity, Jalandhara became invincible after their marriage.
+Due to Vrinda's unwavering love and purity, Jalandhara became invincible after their marriage.

 3. Jalandhara - The Powerful Warrior King